 Dear NYU Law Community,

-Whether the trip is framed as a technology or peace-seeking initiative, the trip is in fact part of a disingenuous Israeli-government-linked advocacy program that aims to foster an “appreciation for Israel” and misinforms participants about the reality of day-to-day life in Palestine/Israel.
+Whether the trip is framed as a cultural exchange or peace-seeking initiative, it is in fact part of a disingenuous Israeli-government-linked advocacy program that that aims to misinform participants about the reality of day-to-day life in Palestine/Israel.
 The intent of this letter is to elaborate on these realities to highlight how the iTrek trip, by ignoring these realities, contributes to diminishing the human rights of the Palestinian people.
+We, as law students, stand against this whitewashing of oppression and believe it is inappropriate to go on the iTrek trip offered to students.
 We hope that you will take this into earnest consideration before committing to iTrek or other similar programs.

 As law students and future leaders, we have a responsibility to critically evaluate our choices, not accept options at face value, and treat situations of grave injustice and inequality with seriousness.
-This trip aims to present a progressive looking Israel but hides the ugly realities of Israel’s policies and history as a settler-colonial state built on ethnic cleansing.
-An accurate understanding of Israel cannot be divorced from its policies in Palestine and the consequences felt by the Palestinian people which this trip fails to adequately address, including the destruction of homes, building of illegal settlement-colonies, use of arbitrary detentions, discriminatory immigration and refugee policies, periodic large-scale killings and military incursions, and ongoing confiscation of resources (see appendix) .
+This trip aims to present a progressive-looking Israel but hides the ugly realities of Israel’s policies and history as a settler-colonial state built on ethnic cleansing.
+An accurate understanding of Israel cannot be divorced from its policies in Palestine and the consequences felt by the Palestinian people which this trip fails to adequately address, including the destruction of homes, building of illegal settlement-colonies, use of arbitrary detentions, discriminatory immigration and refugee policies, periodic large-scale killings and military incursions, and ongoing confiscation of resources.
 Trips such as iTrek seek to obscure that reality in an effort to lull participants into complicity with Israel’s illegal actions.
-We as law students stand against this whitewashing of oppression and believe it is inappropriate to go on the iTrek trip offered to students.

-Although this trip seems free, it comes at the cost of misunderstanding the situation dismissing the experiences of Palestinians who live under systematic exclusion and institutional racism perpetuated by the Israeli state.
+Although this trip seems free, it comes at the cost of dismissing the experiences of Palestinians who live under systematic exclusion and institutional racism perpetuated by the Israeli state.
 If you would like to visit Israel and Palestine without ignoring this reality, there are various programs we would recommend you consider, including: Interfaith Peace-Builders delegations and other tours put forward by Jews for Justice for Palestinians.

 Finally, please consider signing the letter here to affirm that our law school community is conscientious about both domestic and international issues; your support is greatly appreciated!